lambda-dom/class_revisions/class_revisions/components/paladin/docs/readme.md

 * Lay on Hands at level 3.
 * Gains Aura of Protection at level 11.

 Detect Evil is self-explanatory.
+The difference with vanilla is that it is a use-at-will ability.

 ### B. 3.
 1. Protection from Evil.

-An innate version of the same-name spell, lasting 24 hours.
+A caster-targeted, innate version of the same-name spell, lasting 24 hours.

 ### B. 3.
 2. Smite Evil.